stepany4/neural-ocr/README.md

 * -a: the learning rate for back propagation,
 * -r: the response threshold for the sigmoid function,
 * -h: the number of neurons per hidden layer.

+## License

+This project is licensed under the MIT open source license.
+See the LICENSE file for details.